I went to the Pasadena Tournament of Roses Parade!

 in person in 2012.
 We liked it so much that, on January 1st, 2013,

 Having learned from our experience in 2012, we arrived at about 8:35 AM at the south side of the intersection of South Los Robles Avenue and Colorado Boulevard.
 We chose the south side of the boulevard for parade viewing because, once the sun rose over the buildings, it would have been in our eyes if we had stood on the north side.
 When we arrived, the curbs of Colorado Boulevard were already filled with people, but it wasn't hard to find standing room behind them.

 Just before 9AM, police officers riding motorcycles decorated with Rose Parade flags and flowers drove back and forth a few times with lights and sirens to clear the parade route.
 And then, the parade arrived.

-I did this most recently in 2013 in Pasadena, California, USA.
+I did this in 2013 in Pasadena, California, USA.